-When do Czech Republican citizens need to apply for an eTA NZ?
+When do Czech Republican citizens need to apply for an eTANZ?

-Travellers from the Czech Republic visiting New Zealand for tourism or business purposes with an intended stay under 90 days must hold an approved NZeTA in order to enter the island country.
-The NZeTA is quick and easy to obtain and can be requested online, eliminating the need to visit a New Zealand mission.
+Travellers from the Czech Republic visiting New Zealand for tourism or business purposes with an intended stay of under 90 days must hold an approved NZeTA in order to enter the island country.
+The NZeTA is quick and easy to obtain and can be requested online, eliminating the need to visit a New Zealand diplomatic mission.

 Most NZeTA applications for Czech citizens, as with other eligible travellers, are approved within 3 business days, or less.
-Therefore, applicants are advised to submit their NZeTA application form at least 3 business days prior to their intended date of departure in order to insure sufficient processing time.
+Therefore, applicants are advised to submit their NZeTA application form at least 3 business days prior to their intended date of departure in order to ensure sufficient processing time.

-Czech visitors who wish to travel to New Zealand for longer periods of time, exceeding NZeTA’s maximum time per stay of 90 consecutive days, may need to explore the different types of tourist visas offered by the government of New Zealand to find the one that best suits their travel needs.
+Czech visitors who wish to travel to New Zealand for longer periods of time, exceeding the NZeTA maximum time per stay of 90 consecutive days, may need to explore the different types of tourist visas offered by the government of New Zealand to find the one that best suits their travel needs.

 eTA New Zealand application from the Czech Republic